cjbassi/gotop/README.md

 </div>

 ## Installation

-Working and tested on Linux and OSX, with Windows support being worked on.
+Working and tested on Linux and OSX.
+Windows support is planned.

 ### Using Git